infinnovation/openpgm-wiki/README.md

 extracted from the
 [Google Code Archive](https://code.google.com/archive/p/openpgm/wikis)
 for the project.
-Copyright for the pages is unknown but assumed to be suficiently permissive to allow these copies.
+Copyright for the pages is unknown but assumed to be sufficiently permissive to allow these copies.
+Inline images from miru.hk have been fetched and converted to inline links.
 The variant of Markdown is not quite the same as that used on github, so expect some wrinkles.